meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/README.md

 ### Tensor + Data Parallel and Optimized Inference with `vLLM`

-We also support vLLM for faster inference on [supported model types](https://docs.vllm.ai/en/latest/models/supported_models.html), especially faster when splitting a model across multiple GPUs.
+`lm-evaluation-harness` also support vLLM for faster inference on [supported model types](https://docs.vllm.ai/en/latest/models/supported_models.html), especially faster when splitting a model across multiple GPUs.
 For single-GPU or multi-GPU — tensor parallel, data parallel, or a combination of both — inference, for example:

 ```bash
 lm_eval --model vllm \